lvndry/toast/PRODUCT_ROADMAP.md

 **1. Vendor Dashboard**

-- Add vendors (by URL or upload)
+- Add vendors (select from pre-scraped list OR upload)
 - See all vendors at a glance with risk scores
 - Sort by risk level, date added, compliance status

 **2. Vendor Analysis**

-- Upload vendor privacy policy or terms
+- Select vendor from pre-scraped list OR upload vendor privacy policy/terms
 - Get business-focused risk assessment:
   - **Data sharing risks**: Will they sell your data?
   - **Liability risks**: What are you responsible for?